This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 A disadvantage is the rather low eye relief, which is sufficient for people with normal vision, but the instrument is useless for people who always need to wear glasses.
 The eyecups aren’t really well thought out either, they twist out way too far considering the short eye relief, so remember not to twist more than halfway out otherwise the field of view will shrink.

-In conclusion, one can say that even if the optical performance is not spectacular, it is satisfactory for the low price.
+In conclusion, even if the optical performance is not spectacular, considering the low price there is nothing to complain about.
 If you need more and better optical performance, like more depth of field, more edge sharpness, waterproof and foolproof features, you have to spend a little more money.

 See the Koolertron 12×42 Binoculars on: koolertron.com